 Description And Comments

 Having traveled in Kenya and Tanzania, I (Bob) will tell you that Disney has done an amazing job of replicating the sub-Saharan east-African landscape.
 The main difference that an east African would notice is that Disney's version is greener and, generally speaking, less barren.
 As on a real African safari, what animals you see, and how many, is pretty much a matter of luck.
 We've experienced Kilimanjaro Safaris upwards of 100 times and had a different experience on each trip.

-In 2011 Disney introduced the Wild Africa Trek, a behind-the-scenes tour of the Animal Kingdom that takes you through much of the Kilimanjaro Safaris' animal enclosures.
+Winding through the Safaris is Disney’s Wild Africa Trek, a behind-the-scenes tour of the Animal Kingdom that takes you through much of the Kilimanjaro Safaris' animal enclosures.
 As you drive past the hippo pool or over the crocodile pool, look up for a series of rope bridges towering far above the ground.
 You may see Trekkers on tour.